ZacharyGodfrey/godot-game/ideas/creature-hunter.md

 # Creature Hunter

-Shoot creatures to survive and navigate the terrain to exit the park.
+Shoot creatures to survive and exit the park.

 ## Themes